 Understated elegance, is how our table setting is often described.
 Organic cotton linens of plant-based dyes, mason jars, nicely-weighted silverware, and simple plateware take a back seat to the beauty of surrounding nature.
-Fresh-picked wildflowers, a mound of fresh herb-butter on a cedar plank, Curt’s great-great-grandmother’s wooden bread bowl cradling several loaves of fresh-baked artisan bread, a block of Himalayan salt rested against its hand-grater, and our young neighbor’s misshapen bees wax candles are the show pieces.
+Fresh-picked wildflowers, a mound of fresh herb-butter on a cedar plank, Curt’s great-great-grandmother’s wooden bread bowl cradling several loaves of fresh-baked artisan bread, and a block of Himalayan salt rested against its hand-grater are the show pieces.
 None of these things are new, or replicated, or perfect, or pretending to be other than what they are.
-With them comes a great labor of love, breathed into the experience the day they are placed, and from generation’s past.
+With them comes a great labor of love, breathed into the experience the day they are placed, and from generations past.

 From a design stance, our kitchen table doesn’t stand out: 4 sturdy legs, 8 ladder-back chairs, rectangular slab of wood with a few battle scars.
 It does have a secret, though, exposed only to those who look below the surface; literally.
 On the underside, its belly, are dozens of guest signatures spanning nearly 2 decades of friendship, laughter, joys, sorrows, and a few hundred fantastic meals.
 This table is our pride and joy for all the stories told, connections made, hearts shared.